From A Wiki of Ice and Fire

 Sansa learns that Lysa had maintained a relationship with Petyr and had convinced her husband Jon to appoint Petyr as manager of customs at Gulltown.
 This position eventually led to Petyr being appointed Master of Coin in King's Landing.
 Petyr had great influence with Lysa and knew about Jon's plot to foster her son with Stannis.
 Petyr had easily persuaded her to poison Jon and accuse the Lannisters of the murder.

-After he has calmed her down, Petyr in turn throws Lysa from the mountain, framing her personal singer Marillion for the deed.
+After he has calmed her down, Petyr in turn throws Lysa from the mountain through the Moon Door, framing her personal singer Marillion for the deed.
 Prior to killing her, Petyr confesses that the only woman he had ever loved was Catelyn.

 You told me to put the tears in Jon's wine, and I did.
 For Robert, and for us!
 And I wrote Catelyn and told her the Lannisters had killed my lord husband, just as you said.
 That was so clever.